thomas-melville/myNotes/General/Career_Development/kubernetes/kubernetes.md

 #### Basic Objects

 A **Pod** is a basic unit that Kubernetes deals with.
-It encapsulates one or more closely related containers, storage resources, a unique network IP and configurations.
+It encapsulates one or more closely related containers, storage resources, a unique network IP (clusterIP address) and configurations.
-Typically, one container runs an application, while any other containers support the primary container.
+Typically, one container runs an application, while any other containers support the primary container. containers in the pod share the same network namespace have the same loopback network interface, localhost this means containers need to bind to different ports in the pod Pod never spans a worker node
 The containers start in parallel so there's no way to determine which one will be ready first.
 Represents a single instance of an application.